yilinjuang/RoboCops/README.md

     - Move to optimal shooting position.

 ### After Shooting
-1. Move backwards out of shooting range (aprox.
-5s).
+1. Move backwards out of shooting range (approx. 5s).
 2. Move forward and fight for the points.